 According to a blog article written by the law firm of Shollenberger, Januzzi and Wolfe, LLC,

-Now of course, every municipality will have it’s own specific set of laws concerning this issue so I would strongly recommend that you contact an elder law attorney in your area to get the exact answer about liability issues concerning seniors and driving accidents.
+Now of course, every municipality will have it’s own specific set of laws concerning this issue so I would strongly recommend that you or a family member contact an elder law attorney in your area to get the exact answer about liability issues concerning an elderly driver and driving accidents.

 What If You Have Power Of Attorney Over Your Parent?

 Some adult children and/or caregivers have obtained a power of attorney over their senior loved one (which is often a very good thing to do).

 Essentially, when you have power of attorney over an aging parent, you are granted legal permission to make decisions on behalf of your parent that they may not be able to make for themselves.

 So, if you do have this legal document, are you then liable if your senior parent causes a car accident?